 If you are experiencing fewer and fewer of these positive behaviors from your partner, he or she might be emotionally detaching from you.

 There are any number of reasons why this could be happening.
-Certainly an affair or the desire to end the relationship could be the reason for emotional detachment.
+Certainly, an affair or the desire to end the relationship could be the reason for emotional disconnect.

 But it’s possible your partner is just emotionally unavailable and unable to connect with you on a deeper level.

 You’ve been overlooking it for a long time, but it’s finally dawning on you that the behavior will never change.
 You may never have the closeness you desire with this person.